top of page

 In the azure waters of the Caribbean, a silent menace is unraveling the vibrant tapestry of coral ecosystems, casting a shadow over the very heart of paradise.
 Stony Coral Tissue Disease (SCTLD), a devastating affliction first identified off the coast of Florida in 2014, has morphed into a formidable threat, leaving a trail of destruction across coral reefs in its wake.

-Coral reefs, often referred to as the rainforests of the sea, stand as intricate and diverse ecosystems that support a myriad of marine life.
-However, their fragility is increasingly exposed as they face an array of challenges, from pollution to overfishing and the proliferation of destructive human activities.
+Coral reefs, often referred to as the rainforests of the sea, are intricate and diverse ecosystems that support many marine species.
+However, their fragility is increasingly exposed as they face various challenges, from pollution to overfishing and the proliferation of destructive human activities.
 At the heart of this vulnerability is the intricate symbiosis between coral polyps and the algae that inhabit their tissues, forming the basis of the reef's health and vitality.

 Understanding Stony Coral Tissue Loss Disease (SCTLD)